sb-patel/Portfolio/README.md

     2.  oData

-      Brief - Basically a product for UK based compay(Oakrays) which is being used for maintaining the properties in UK for normal people
-            - I have designed it's frontend and also responsible for developing the api for it
+        Brief - Basically a product for UK based compay(Oakrays) which is being used for maintaining the properties in UK for normal people.
+I have designed it's frontend and also responsible for developing the api for it

     3. OData Integrations

         Brief - This is the very complex and crucial system developed for creating/fetching and exporting varios regulatory forms/certificates for clients.
 My contribution is the development of entire backend system along with UI